Variables management#

 This command allows some management of the template files attached to

-.
-The Templates management dialog
+variables.
+The Templates management dialog includes a selection

 box with all the active template files, ie. files with a \(.tmpl\)